onera/dalculator/README.md

  java -jar [PATH_TO_JAR]
 ```
 Note that by default the standalone JAR path is `target/scala-2.13/dalculator-assembly-X.Y.jar` (where X.Y is the version number).

+### Installing the WBO Pseudo-Boolean solver (optional)
+The tool wbo1.4b-fixed can be obtained by contacting its author, Vasco Manquinho from INESC-ID in Portugal.
+The binary of the solver must be placed in the `src/resources` folder.

+### Installing the lp_solve MILP solver (optional)

+The budget allocation analysis relies on the MILP solver.
+On a debian-based system, lp_solve is available in the standard package repositories can be  installed using the apt-get package installation utility.
+Just make sure that the package is installed on the system and that the lp_solve command is available in the user's $PATH.

 ## Theory behind the tool
 The formal theory on which the DALculator is based is described in references: